-With many ships now being moved from ports in Venice to Ravenna, you have the opportunity to spend 1 day in Ravenna (or more) before or after your cruise.
+With many ships now being moved from ports in Venice to Port Corsini in Ravenna, you have the opportunity to spend one day or more in Ravenna before or after your cruise.

-Placed firmly on the visitor’s map thanks to, among others, Royal Caribbean and Celebrity Cruises which offer cruises from Ravenna to the Mediterranean or Greek Isles, Ravenna has long been a popular destination with Italians.
+Placed firmly on the visitor’s map thanks to, among others, Royal Caribbean, Azamara, and Celebrity Cruises, with cruises from Ravenna to the Mediterranean or Greek Isles, Ravenna has long been a popular destination with Italians.
 Especially when visiting the regions of Bologne or Rimini.

 Closest airports to Ravenna

-If you prefer to skip visiting Venice and fly straight to Ravenna, the closest airports are Rimini (60km) and Bologna International airport (80km).
-Book a private transfer from the airport to your hotel in Ravenna in advance with a trusted provider such as Viator.
+If you prefer to skip visiting Venice and fly straight to Ravenna, for your cruise from Ravenna, the closest airports are Rimini (60km) and Bologna International (80km).

-Alternatively, you can hop into a taxi at one of the official taxis that stands outside of the arrival terminal.
-The journey time is around 1hr and 20 minutes and will cost you about 150-180 euros.
+You can hop into a taxi at one of the official taxis outside the arrival terminal to get to your hotel.
+The journey time is around 1hr and 20 minutes, costing you about 150-180 euros.

 From Bologna airport to Ravenna by train